-(b) Certification process-(1) AES certification process.
+- (1) AES certification process.
 The USPPI or authorized agent shall perform an initial two-part communication test to ascertain whether its system is capable of both transmitting data to, and receiving data from, the AES.
 The USPPI or authorized agent shall demonstrate specific system application capabilities.
 The capability to correctly handle these system applications is the prerequisite to certification for participation in the AES.
 The USPPI or authorized agent shall successfully transmit the AES certification test.
 CBP's and/or Census Bureau's client representatives provide assistance during certification testing.
 These representatives make the sole determination as to whether or not the USPPI or authorized agent qualifies for certification.
 Upon successful completion of certification testing, the USPPI's or authorized agent's status is moved from testing mode to operational status.
 The AES filers may be required to repeat the certification testing process at any time.
 The Census Bureau will provide the AES filer with a certification notice after the USPPI or authorized agent has been approved for operational status.
-The certification notice will include:

-- (i) The date that filers may begin transmitting data; - (ii) Reporting instructions; and

-(iii) Examples of the required AES proof of filing citations, postdeparture filing citations, AES downtime filing citation, and exemption legends.

-(2) AESDirect certification process.
+The certification notice will include: - (i) The date that filers may begin transmitting data; - (ii) Reporting instructions; and - (iii) Examples of the required AES proof of filing citations, postdeparture filing citations, AES downtime filing citation, and exemption legends. - (2) AESDirect certification process.
 To become certified for AESDirect, filers shall demonstrate knowledge of this part and the ability to successfully transmit EEI.
 Upon successful completion of the certification testing, notification by e-mail will be sent to the account administrator when an account is fully activated for filing via AESDirect.
-Certified filers should print and retain the page congratulating the filer on passing the test.

-(c) Postdeparture filing approval process.
-The USPPI may apply for postdeparture filing privileges by submitting a postdeparture filing application at http://www.census.gov/ aes.
+Certified filers should print and retain the page congratulating the filer on passing the test. - (c) Postdeparture filing approval process.
+Postdeparture filing is a privilege granted to approved USPPIs for their EEI to be filed up to five (5) calendar days after the date of export.
+The USPPI or its authorized agent may not transmit EEI postdeparture for certain types of shipments that are identified in section 30.4(a).
+The USPPI may apply for postdeparture filing privileges by submitting a postdeparture filing application at <www.census.gov/aes>.
 An authorized agent may not apply on behalf of a USPPI.
-The Census Bureau will distribute the LOI to CBP and the other federal government partnership agencies participating in the AES postdeparture filing review process.
+The Census Bureau will distribute the applications submitted by USPPI's who are applying for postdeparture to the CBP and the other federal government partnership agencies for their review and approval.
 Failure to meet the standards of the Census Bureau, CBP or any of the partnership agencies is reason for denial of the AES applicant for postdeparture filing privileges.
 Each partnership agency will develop its own internal postdeparture filing acceptance standards, and each agency will notify the Census Bureau of the USPPI's success or failure to meet that agency's acceptance standards.
 Any partnership agency may require additional information from USPPIs that are applying for postdeparture filing.
-The Census Bureau will notify the USPPI of the decision to either deny or approve their application for postdeparture filing privileges within thirty (30) calendar days of receipt of the postdeparture filing application by the Census Bureau, or if a decision cannot be reached at that time, the USPPI will be notified of an extension for a final decision as soon as possible after the thirty (30) calendar days.
+The Census Bureau will notify the USPPI of the decision to either deny or approve its application for postdeparture filing privileges within ninety (90) calendar days of receipt of the postdeparture filing application by the Census Bureau.